Section for Cybersecurity Engineering

 Research areas

-1. We investigate complex cryptographic algorithms and protocols, from digital signatures up to versatile tools such as multiparty computation.
+1. We investigate and build complex cryptographic algorithms and protocols, from digital signatures up to versatile tools such as multiparty computation.
 Here, we strive to shed light on the fundamental properties of such algorithms and protocols, and work on more efficient concrete constructions.

-2. We develop and analyse symmetric-key cryptographic algorithms with a particular focus on developing novel cryptanalytic techniques.
+analyse symmetric-key cryptographic algorithms with a particular focus on developing novel cryptanalytic techniques.
 We also develop symmetric cryptographic algorithms with low multiplicative complexity for usage in zero-knowledge proofs, fully-homomorphic encryption and secure multi-party computation.

-3. We analyse the security of cryptographic algorithms, from hash functions and block ciphers to public-key encryption and digital signatures, against quantum attacks – also called “post-quantum security".
+analyse the security of cryptographic algorithms, from hash functions and block ciphers to public-key encryption and digital signatures, against quantum attacks – also called “post-quantum security".
 Our work leads to security proofs that reduce the cryptographic attack surface of these algorithms.

 Lead researchers